adamsilver/fdpb/03-Book-A-Flight.md

 </div>
 ```

-The enhanced autocomplete component is made up of 3 separate parts.
+The other three rules will be handled with a combination of HTML and Javascript.
+When the script runs the HTML will be modified as above.
+It consists of three separate parts.
 The text box and menu, let's users type and select their destination.The status box is for screen reader users.
 As the suggestions change it will say things like *2 destinations available*.

 Text box notes: